Robust Empirical Bayes Confidence Intervals: Introduction

-In addition to controlling \ac{EB} coverage, we show that the robust $1-\alpha$ \acp{EBCI} have a frequentist \emph{average coverage} property: If the means $\theta_{1}, \dotsc, \theta_{n}$ are treated as \emph{fixed}, the coverage probability---averaged across the $n$ parameters $\theta_i$---is at least $1-\alpha$.
-This average coverage property weakens the usual notion of coverage, which would be imposed separately for each $\theta_i$.
-As discussed in \Cref{rem:ac_interpretation} below, the average coverage criterion is motivated by the same idea as the usual \ac{EB} point estimator \citep{Efron2010}: we seek \acp{CI} that are short and control coverage \emph{on average}, without requiring good performance for every single unit $i$.
-Due to the weaker coverage requirement, our robust \acp{EBCI} are shorter than the usual \ac{CI} centered at the unshrunk estimate $Y_{i}$, and often substantially so.
-Intuitively, the average coverage criterion only requires us to guard against the \emph{average} coverage distortion induced by the biases of the individual shrinkage estimators $\hat{\theta}_i$, and the data is quite informative about whether \emph{most} of these biases are large, even though individual biases are difficult to estimate.
-To complement the frequentist properties, our \acp{EBCI} can also be viewed as Bayesian credible sets that are robust to the prior on $\theta_i$, in terms of \emph{ex ante} coverage.
+In addition to controlling \ac{EB} coverage, the robust \acp{EBCI} with level $1-\alpha$ have a frequentist \emph{average coverage} property: If the means $\theta_{1}, \dotsc, \theta_{n}$ are treated as \emph{fixed}, the coverage probability, averaged across the $n$ parameters $\theta_i$, is at least $1-\alpha$.
+In fact, under mild conditions, at least a fraction $1-\alpha$ of the $n$ \acp{EBCI} will contain their respective parameters (with high probability as $n \to\infty$).
+This weakening of the usual requirement of coverage for \emph{each} parameter $\theta_i$ allows our robust \ac{EBCI} to be shorter than the usual \ac{CI} centered at the unshrunk estimate $Y_{i}$, and often substantially so.\footnote{ Relaxing the usual notion of coverage in some way is necessary to obtain intervals that reflect the efficiency improvement of the empirical Bayes approach.
+In particular, the results in \citet{pratt61} imply that for \acp{CI} with coverage 95\%, one cannot achieve expected length improvements greater than 15\% relative to the usual unshrunk \acp{CI}, even if one happens to optimize length for the true parameter vector $(\theta_{1}, \dotsc, \theta_{n})$.
+See, for example, Corollary 3.3 in \citet{armstrong_optimal_2018} and the discussion following it.} Intuitively, the average coverage criterion only requires us to guard against the \emph{average} coverage distortion induced by the biases of the individual shrinkage estimators $\hat{\theta}_i$, and the data is quite informative about whether \emph{most} of these biases are large, even though individual biases are difficult to estimate.
+To complement the frequentist properties, our \acp{EBCI} can be viewed as Bayesian credible sets that are robust to the prior on $\theta_i$, in terms of \emph{ex ante} coverage.

+The average coverage criterion has the same motivation as the usual frequentist justification of the \ac{EB} \emph{point estimator}: the \ac{EB} point estimator achieves lower \ac{MSE} on average across units at the expense of potentially worse performance for some individual units \citep[see, for example,][Ch.
+1.3]{Efron2010}.
+Thus, researchers who use \ac{EB} estimators instead of the unshrunk $Y_{i}$'s prioritize favorable group performance over protecting individual performance.
+Our average coverage intervals make an analogous tradeoff: they guarantee coverage and achieve short length on average across units at the expense of giving up on a coverage guarantee for every individual unit.
+We examine this tradeoff in more detail in \Cref{sec:compar}.